I get a lot of questions from artists who want to sell their work to shops. Like, A LOT.

 “I’d be happy to offer sale or return, but for a limited period of X weeks.
 After that, we’ll either cheerfully part company or switch to wholesale-only.
 If that sounds good, here’s my sale or return agreement for you to check over and sign.”

 Are you thinking “But what do I do if I’ve already got sale or return stockists and I want to switch to wholesale-only?”
-I’ve got you covered too.
+I’ve got you covered too (and I wrote a script template for you.)

 In this case, you’d choose a date to go wholesale-only, about six weeks ahead.
 Then you’d get in touch with your stockists to tell them about the switch.
 No apologies necessary.
-You just say what’s happening in a calm, relaxed way.
+You just calmly say what’s happening.

 Next you’d ask them to look over the stock they currently hold, decide what they’d like to keep and what they’d like to return.
 Then you send them an invoice for the stuff that’s staying and instructions on how to return the rest.